In most cases, we also use PU wood glue to mount our Treehouse Screws.

-- The loss of the broken conduits is compensated for.
-Around the injured zone (e.g. bore of the screw) new vessels are formed in the following years.
+- The loss of the broken passages are compensated.
+Around the injured zone (e.g., bore of the screw) new vessels will form in the following years.

 Why does “TheTreehouse.Shop” recommend PU glue for fixing the screws?

-- PU glue expands up to three times its volume when cured
+- PU glue expands up to three times its volume when hardened

-- Like the tree with its resins and oils, the glue penetrates the damaged vessels and seals them permanently – so fungi and insects don’t stand a chance
+- Like the tree with its resins and oils, the glue enters the damaged vessels and seals them permanently – so fungi and insects cannot enter the wound

 - While the tree itself can only store fungus-inhibiting substances in the active wood (the outer 1 – 5 cm of the trunk), the PU glue seals the borehole far into the interior and prevents fungus from spreading from the core to the outside.